The Hayfield School: School site

 Construction of the original school building began in 1969 on a greenfield site in a rural suburban setting.
 It is square-shaped but contains two courtyards.
 There is a field behind the building used by the school that is one kilometre in perimeter.
 Additionally there are floodlit AstroTurf (polymeric surfaced), and concrete courts owned by the school but managed by Hayfield Community Sports Centre.
 The facilities are utilised by both the school and the community of Auckley.
 A new block with specialised science classrooms was added to the school in 2003.
 On 5 December 2013 sections of the school roof blew off during high winds leading to a temporary roof being installed to enable the school to reopen in January 2014.

 Curriculum

-The school's curriculum includes a compulsory modern foreign language (primarily German or French), and optional triple science at GCSE level.
+The school's curriculum includes a compulsory modern foreign language (French), and optional triple science at GCSE level.
 In 2009 the school received a Grade 2 Ofsted rating.